I am really enjoying the Address, so I was thinking of getting another more powerful scooter.

 The Vespa seat height is 790mm or 31.1″.
 The Address is 755mm or 29.7″ That extra 1.4″ is pretty critical.
 It determines how far you can move your legs backwards and forwards while still having enough leverage to move the bike.

 The prop stand was just stupid!
 It doesn’t stay down!
-And the passenger footrests do not make it easy for the pillion passenger to get on.
+And the passenger footrests are in a ridiculous position.

 It’s a shame but Vespas are now off my list.